Charles T. O'Ferrall: Governor

-After two failed attempts to gain the Democratic nomination for Virginia's governor, O'Ferrall determined to make a strong push in 1893.
+After twice failing to win the Democratic nomination for Virginia's governor, O'Ferrall determined to make a strong push in 1893.
 With the support of the statewide Democratic organization formed by Virginia's U.S. Senator Thomas Staples Martin, O'Ferrall easily won the nomination.
 The Republicans decided not to contest the election, so O'Ferrall's only opponent was Populist Party candidate Edmund R. Cocke whom he defeated with 59.71% of the vote.
 O'Ferrall benefited from fears of populism and Black equality to win the election with the largest majority that any Virginia governor had ever received.

 The first half of O'Ferrall's term as governor was highlighted by his willingness to use strong measures to preserve law and order.
 He dispatched armed forces to protect nonstriking miners and maintain peace during a miners' strike and also to drive Coxey's "army" of protest marchers out of the state.
 Despite his public stance as a white supremacist, O'Ferrall was also quick to send troops to break up mob violence and prevent lynchings.
 His actions thus defused several high-profile situations, and he remained a generally popular governor through the end of 1895.

-In 1896, the politics of the Democratic party were dominated by the issue of bimetallism and "Free Silver", alienating O'Ferrall, who had always been a staunch advocate of the gold standard.
-The silver issue culminated in the selection of William Jennings Bryan as the Democratic 1896 presidential candidate.
-As a result, O'Ferrall became one of a small group of Virginia Democrats who supported the gold standard and opposed Bryan's candidacy.
-This stand undermined O'Ferrall's popularity and political support and ensured that he would be a lame duck with no significant political accomplishments for the remainder of his term as governor.
+In 1896, a Presidential election year, the issue of bimetallism and "Free Silver" dominated Democratic Party politicians, alienating O'Ferrall, who had always staunchly advocated the gold standard.
+The silver issue culminated in the selection of William Jennings Bryan as the Democrats' 1896 presidential candidate.
+O'Ferrall became one of a small group of Virginia Democrats who supported the gold standard and opposed Bryan's candidacy.
+This stand undermined O'Ferrall's popularity and political support and ensured that he would be a lame duck with no significant political accomplishments for the rest of his gubernatorial term.
+Effectively, O'Ferrall's opposition to the silver issue forced his retirement from public life.